 - Richmond Park: a Royal Park and one of London's two National Nature Reserves

-- Lee Valley Park and the Queen Elizabeth Olympic Park
+- Lee Valley Park, the Queen Elizabeth Olympic Park and Wandle Valley Park

 - Numerous important Green Chain spaces including Crystal Palace Park and Oxleas Woods

 - Streatham, Tooting Bec, Wandsworth and Wimbledon Commons

 - Abney Park Cemetery, Finsbury Park, Horsendon Hill and Highgate Woods

 - Eltham Palace, Syon House and Harrow School

 - The Parkland Walk disused railway line and the Greenway sewer